-Count it along the prominent lines, but if your internet connectivity isn’t working, the browser wouldn’t be able to load any pages.
-So double-check whether your network is up and running or not.
+If your internet connectivity isn’t working or unstable, the browser won’t be able to load pages.
+So, double-check whether your network is up and running.

 If the browser’s stored data gets corrupted or outdated, it could spell out trouble for the associated web pages.
 To rectify this, you would have to delete these temporary data.
 Here are the steps to browser data: